kiana-S/numidr/README.md

 ## Documentation

 Most of the exported utility functions have docstrings.
-There are also plans for an in-depth tutorial on NumIdr's features, though that is not available yet.
+There is also a (currently unfinished) tutorial of NumIdr's features [here](docs/Intro.md).

 ## Usage